 Agoda is my go-to for booking hotels and guesthouses in Southeast Asia.
 You simply can’t escape the region without using it at least once!
 Many of its listings are found only on Agoda, and have no other web presence — hence, its selection simply can’t be beat.
 Early booking discounts can be huge, and many reservations have free cancellation (those that don’t are clearly labeled) so you can maintain some flexibility while still scoring great deals on amazing places, like the $15 bungalow, below, that I love so much I’ve stayed in twice in Pai, Thailand.

-Honestly, I don’t have much patience for combing through all the major booking sites every time I want to nab a hotel (Booking.com, Hotels.com, Priceline.com, etc.) Hotels.com is the hotel booking site I tend to use out of the many available, mainly out of habit.
-According to my friend Matt’s extensive research, it’s not a bad choice.
+Honestly, I don’t have much patience for combing through all the major booking sites every time I want to nab a hotel (Hotels.com, HotelsCombined.com, Priceline.com, etc.) Hotels.com and Booking.com are two the hotel booking sites I tend to use out of the many available, mainly out of habit.
+According to my friend Matt’s extensive research, they aren’t bad choices.

 Travelzoo is one of my favorite resources around for hotel deals, specifically when it comes to my favorite guilty travel pleasure, Sin City.
 While you can browse offers on their site anytime, their weekly newsletter, released on Wednesdays, features some of the deepest discounts in travel, specifically for Caribbean all-inclusives and big cities like Las Vegas.
 I’ve left other travelers gasping with the deals I’ve scored on Vegas hotel rooms at Vdara, The Flamingo, shown below, and SLS (though I ended up cancelling the ladder, a painless and fee-free process).
 Once I book a flight, I simply sit tight and wait for a deal to roll around — if I were in the business of booking an all inclusive, I’d do the same.
 Pick a week, block it out and snap up the first crazy offer to land in my inbox.
 But book quickly!
 Top 20 Deals (the ones released in the Wednesday newsletter) sell out super quickly.